minas1/codedogg-examples/handle-rotation-with-view-model/README.md

 * It disallows users to use them in landscape mode
 * Tablets that default in landscape mode don't play well with those apps (as they need to be rotated)

-This sample shows how `ViewModel` of Android Jetpack can help implement rotation handling.
+This sample shows how `ViewModel` from Android Jetpack can help implement rotation handling.

 See tutorial [here](https://codedogg.wordpress.com/2019/10/08/easy-rotation-handling-with-viewmodel/).